mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 Here we see that $\frac{c_i}{l_i}$ is the *number* of reads *per base* of the gene/isoform.
 That is, it is the average number of reads generated from each base along the gene/isoform.
 Then, if we divide this quantity by the total number of reads, $N$, we arrive at the number of reads per base of the gene/isoform *per read*.

 This is a bit confusing.
 It almost seems circular that we're computing the number of reads per base per read.
-If that's confusing, here's another way to think about it: we're computing the fraction of the reads that were generated, on average, by each base of a gene.
-This inherently normalizes for gene length because the units are in terms of a single base of each gene!
+If that's confusing, here's another way to think about it: $\frac{c_i}{N l_i}$ is the *fraction* of the reads that were generated, on average, by each base of gene $i$.
+This inherently normalizes for gene length because the units are in terms of a single base of the gene!

 Because $N$ is very large (on the order of millions), and so too is $l_i$ (on the order of thousands), we multiply $\frac{c_i}{N l_i}$ by $10^9$.
 The resulting units are reads per killobase per million reads of a given gene: